 In a nutshell, drinking the same coffee becomes boring after a while.
 I would gladly pay a little more to try new and interesting brands.
 Caza Trail fit the bill perfectly when I spotted an 24-pack carton at Target for $11.99.
 Not the cheapest by any means, but it’s a good price for a small quantity.

 Caza Trail Dark Roast Taste-Test

 The Caza Trail was limited to a Dark Roast selection at my local target store.
 It is comparable to Newman’s and Tully’s.
 Good, not great, and pretty ordinary.
 It tastes fairly low-acid, which is good – and doesn’t leave any grounds or residue in your cup like some of the other cheap brands.
 I would buy it again, but only for convenience of not having to buy an 80-pack carton at Costco.
 Caza Trail also comes in Creamy Hazelnut, Donut Shop Blend and Kona Blend.
 If you shop online, you can find Caza in 50-Pack boxes for around $20.00

-Update: Caza Trail is now hard to Find
+Update: Caza Trail K-Cups are now hard to Find

 I have not seen Caza Trail at my local Target store.
 It’s too bad more coffee brands are not sold in the 24-pack.
 It makes sense and the coffee is pretty good.
 From now on, I’ll be looking for the Caza Trail at other grocers.
 Hopefully, Caza Trail K-Cups coffee is now available in a medium or medium-dark roast.
 I will try it if I can find it.